Cognitively Inspired Learning of Incremental Drifting Concepts: Introduction

 We benefit from the Complementary Learning Systems (CLS) theory~\cite{mcclelland1995there} to mitigate catastrophic forgetting.
 CLS is based on empirical evidences that suggest experience replay of recently observed patterns during sleeping and waking periods in the human brain helps to accumulate the new experiences to the past learned experiences without causing interference~\cite{mcclelland1995there,robins1995catastrophic}.
 According to this theory, hippocampus plays the role of a short-term memory buffer that stores samples of recent experiences and catastrophic forgetting is prevented by replaying samples from the hippocampal storage to implement pseudo-rehearsal in the neocortex during sleeping periods through enhancing past learned knowledge.
-Unlike AI memory buffers that store raw input data point, e.g., samples of raw images, hippocampal storage can only store encoded representations after some level of abstraction which suggests a generative nature.
+Unlike AI memory buffers that store raw input data point, hippocampal storage can only store encoded abstract representations.